 The research generates new ideas and recommendations to test in our work and to share with the sector

-If you are under 30 years of age, doing a Master’s or a PhD in International Development, Social Sciences or other similar areas related to Y Care International’s thematic interest and have a research/dissertation topic on one of the above areas then you are eligible to apply for a research grant/partnership for the year 2019-20.
+If you are under 30 years of age, doing a Master’s or a PhD in International Development, Social Sciences or other similar areas related to Y Care International’s thematic interest and have a research/dissertation topic on one of the above areas then you may be eligible to apply for a research placement.

 How to Apply

-Simply write a short email to Hur Hassnain at email@example.com introducing your idea of the research, tentative cost and how it relates to Y Care International’s work.
+Simply write a short email to us at email@example.com introducing your idea of the research, tentative cost and how it relates to Y Care International’s work.

 Feel free to share the opportunity across your own and your department’ networks online.
 You can find Y Care International on Facebook, Twitter, Instagram and LinkedIn.